 Mr. Mazzotta also was admitted to practice before the United States District Court for the Northern District of New York and the United States Tax Court.

-Mr. Vagianelis received his preparatory education from Colgate University, 1994, A.B.
+Mr. Vagianelis, Managing Shareholder, received his preparatory education from Colgate University, 1994, A.B.
 (Cum Laude), and received his law degree from Albany Law School of Union University, 1996, J.D.
 (Cum Laude).
 He was admitted to practice in New York State and the United States District Court, Northern District of New York in 1997.
 Mr. Vagianelis is a member of the American Bar Association, New York State Bar Association (Real Property Law, Municipal Law and Business Law Sections), New York State Association For Affordable Housing, Albany County Bar Association and New York State Government Finance Officers’ Association.

 Mr. Vagianelis concentrates his practice in the areas of real estate finance and development, municipal finance and general business law with a special emphasis on mortgage financing and letter-of-credit enhancement for affordable housing transactions, including tax-exempt bond transactions and Freddie Mac multi-family financings and other government subsidized mortgage lending programs.

 He represents commercial and not-for-profit lenders and developers (more than 1000 transactions aggregating more than $3 billion) in a variety of multi-family housing transactions, including acquisition, construction and permanent loan financings with the New York State Housing Finance Agency, New York State Housing Trust Fund Corporation, New York State Homes and Community Renewal, New York City Housing Development Corporation and the State of New York Mortgage Agency, and also serves as bond counsel and special counsel to a variety of municipalities for municipal finance, zoning and real property law matters.